Skip to content

 Close the gap between sales and marketing

-Finally, the role of analytics is to bridge the knowledge gap between marketing and sales.
-By analyzing customer data, organizations can gain insights into customer preferences, buying behaviors, and sales trends.
-This information can then be used to refine marketing and sales strategies, optimize content, and improve overall performance.
+Lastly, the role of sales content analytics is to bridge the knowledge gap between marketing and sales.
+By analyzing customer data, you reap insights into customer preferences, buying behaviors, and sales trends.
+These can then be used to refine marketing and sales strategies, optimize content, and improve overall performance.

-Asendia is an international logistics company delivering parcels and mail worldwide, and they implemented Showell to help sales teams to best use their sales collateral.
+Asendia USA, an international logistics company delivering parcels and mail worldwide, implemented Showell to help sales teams make the best use of their sales collateral

 “We're not providing a service; we provide solutions.
 So, we customize solutions for our customers.
 Being able to go into Showell and pick and choose what they need in the presentation to customize the offer, has definitely put us in a position to make us more competitive.”